JonaBenja/appliedtm/README.md

+# A [insert machine learning method] for negation cue detection

 This repository will contain all code and files used to train a negation detection classifier.
 The project is executed by Jona Bosman, Myrthe Buckens, Gabriele Catanese and Eva den Uijl.

 ### Annotations
-10 articles about vaccination that were retrieved from a larger batch of articles.
+10 articles about vaccination that were retrieved from a larger batch of web crawled articles.

 `annotations` folder: contains the annotations made by the 4 contributing authors on the following files: